The

 AR coating be applied to Transitions lenses?

 Yes.
+The

-The AR coating creates an oxygen barrier and prolongs the life of
+AR coating creates an oxygen barrier and prolongs the life of

 the lens.
 Normally, without AR coatings the photochromics could

 break down as much as 22-23% after two years.
-With AR coating, the
+With AR coating,

-and there is minimal-insignificant speed of fade with an AR coating.
+activation and there is minimal-insignificant speed of fade

 Do AR coatings have any UV protection?

-No.
+No. AR coatings

-AR coatings do not contain any UV protection.
+do not contain any UV protection.

 Can lenses be tinted after they have been AR coated?

-No.
+No. Tinting

-Tinting needs to be done before the lenses are AR coated.
+needs to be done before the lenses are AR coated.

 Patient

-handouts are recommended
+handouts are recommended for

-to Take Care of AR Lenses
+Care and Cleaning of AR Coated Lenses

 AR coatings, as they are called, virtually eliminate the reflections,

-situations as night driving.
+in such low-light situations as night driving.

-AR coating will also significantly reduce light reflections from
+AR coating will also significantly reduce light reflections

 Clean your new lenses carefully.

-Just as your fine jewelry or delicate camera lenses must be cared
+Just as your fine jewelry or delicate camera lenses must be

-can continue to perform well.
+so that they can continue to perform well.

 AR

-Rinse
+Rinse the

-the lenses under the tap with lukewarm water.
+lenses under the tap with lukewarm water.

-Place
+Place a drop

-a drop of a mild hand soap or dishwashing liquid on each lens.
+of a mild hand soap or dishwashing liquid on each lens.
 (Dawn

 and Joy are ideal.
 Don’t use soap that contains hand cream